Or Text of Deceit?

 Further, there seems to be some very glaring points that are being continually missed.
 This program repeatedly implies, that Jesus and Judas had a special friendship, and that Jesus shared “special knowledge” with the disciple Judas, and not with the other 11 Apostles.
 Now, we know of Saint Peter's Confession about Jesus, when he told the Lord, “You are the Messiah, the Son of the living God” (Matthew 16:16), and Jesus then said to Peter, “Blessed are you, Simon son of Jonah.
 For flesh and blood has not revealed this to you, but my heavenly Father” (Matthew 16:17).
 So since Jesus was obedient to the Father, and was doing the will of the Father, why would He reveal “special knowledge” to Judas, and not to Peter, who was chosen by God to receive this revelation of who Jesus is?
 Secondly, why would Jesus ask Judas to betray Him?
 Why would Jesus imply to Judas that heaven awaited him, if he would betray Jesus so that he could “be released”?
 That would be akin to asking someone to kill you as in assisted suicide, or a mercy killing.
 Lastly, as we know that Judas hung himself after he betrayed Jesus there are three points to consider:

-- If he had been asked to betray Jesus and did so, why would he feel remorse for doing so and hang himself, as he had done what he was supposed to have been asked to do.
+- If he had been asked to betray Jesus and did so, why would he feel remorse for doing so and hang himself, as he had done what he was supposedly asked to do?

 - If Jesus had shared “special knowledge” with Judas only, and since Judas did die shortly after the betrayal and arrest of Jesus, who would have known what he was told and then be able to write it in a “gospel”?